You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 - shows fault codes (DTC) with a text explanation

-- can capture the data from the ECU in a logfile
+- can capture the parameter data from the ECU in a logfile

 - can export a logfile to a CSV file